- This is a sentence.

 Otherwise, such titles are generally not capitalized, even when referring to specific people who are not named.

 - Harry S. Truman served as president from 1945 to 1953.

-- Captain Cook was never president.
+- My favorite pirate, Captain Cook, was never president.

 - The graduation address was given by John L. Flannery, CEO and Chairman of General Electric.

 - The governor was the last to enter the room.